libcpr/cpr/index.md

 ## Requirements

-The only explicit requirement is a C++11 compatible compiler such as clang or gcc.
-The minimum required version of gcc is unknown, so if anyone has trouble building this library with a specific version of gcc, do let me know.
+The only explicit requirements are:

-## Disclaimer
+* a C++11 compatible compiler such as Clang or GCC.
+The minimum required version of GCC is unknown, so if anyone has trouble building this library with a specific version of GCC, do let me know

-This library is very much in a pre-alpha stage.
-Please don't attempt to use this in any serious or critical production environment.
-If you do use it and find bugs you'd like to report, see below!
+* curl and its development libraries

 ## Contributing